Nair: Early period

 The large influx of travelers and traders to Kerala had left many early accounts of the Nairs.
 These descriptions were initially idealized by Europeans for its martial society, productivity, spirituality, and for its marriage practices.
-Some early examples of these works being John Mandeville’s ‘’Travels’’ (1356), William Saxton’s ‘The mirrour of the wourld’ (1481), and Jean Boudin’s ‘Les sex livres de la republique’ (1576).
+Some early examples of these works being John Mandeville’s ‘’Travels’’ (1356), William Caxton’s ‘The mirrour of the wourld’ (1481), and Jean Boudin’s ‘Les sex livres de la republique’ (1576).
 The Nair men are described as being polite and well-mannered in old sources, and nearly all historical descriptions describe them as arrogant.
 Sources on Nair women are scant and were written by men, and these primarily comment on their beauty.
 The martial society of the Nairs was something that was covered by nearly all visitors, and their characteristic of always being armed is well described.

 The Portuguese arrived in the area from 1498, by which time the Zamorin (King) of Calicut had come to the fore.
-Arab traders had firmly established themselves at his port and although trade still went to the ports of the other two small kingdoms it was in relatively small amounts.
-Indeed, the kingdom based at Kolattunad had split into three even smaller kingdoms; and the ruler of Vernad had conceded considerable powers to local chiefs within his kingdom.
+Arab traders had firmly established themselves at his port and although trade still went to the ports of the other two small kingdoms, it was in relatively small amounts.
+Indeed, the kingdom based at Kolathunad had split into three even smaller kingdoms; and the ruler of Venad had conceded considerable powers to local chiefs within his kingdom.
 By the time of European arrival, the title Nair was used to refer to all military castes.
 The Portuguese used the term Nair for all soldiers, and prior to 1498 the military or retainer Nairs are believed to have been called 'Lokar'.
 Gough states that the title Nair existed prior to that time referring to only those families that were involved in the military.

-The Portuguese had many involvements in South India, including their support of the Paravars in a trade battle over control of the pearl fisheries of Malabar, but in the Nair kingdoms their principal interest was to obtain control of the trade in pepper.
+The Portuguese had many involvements in South India, including their support of the Paravars in a trade battle over control of the pearl fisheries of Malabar, but in the Nair kingdoms, their principal interest was to obtain control of the trade in pepper.
 In this they followed the Muslim Arabs, whom they eventually marginalised; and they were in turn followed by the Dutch in 1683.
 The British and French were also active in the region now known as Kerala, the former from 1615 and the latter from 1725.
 These various European powers combined with one or another of the Nair rulers, fighting for control.
 One notable alliance was that of the Portuguese with the Kingdom of Cochin, with whom they sided in order to work against the power of the Zamorins of Calicut.
 Although Calicut remained the most significant of the kingdoms until the 1730s, its power was eroded and the rulers of Cochin were freed from being vassals of the Zamorins.